 - connect through benefits.

-Does your department hold events on campus during the semester?
-Rather than cancelling, it’s important to offer virtual events to maintain a sense of community within departments and across the University.
+Does your department typically hold events on campus during the academic year?
+Rather than cancelling, it’s important to offer virtual events throughout the pandemic to maintain a sense of community within departments and across the University.
 If you had previously scheduled your event to happen on campus and it involved University service providers or external vendors, notify all parties of the event change as soon as possible.
 The Office of University Event and Conference Services has provided a guide to managing major events during this time.
 Please also consult the Healthy Brown Event Policy.

 Use this checklist as an introductory guide for organizing virtual events, from panel discussions, single-speaker talks and fireside chats: